Ross University School of Medicine

 Ross University School of Medicine (RUSM) is a private, for-profit medical school.
 Its main campus is in Barbados, and its administrative offices are in Miramar, Florida.
-Until 2019, the university's main campus was in Portsmouth, Dominica.
-RUSM is owned by Adtalem Global Education Inc.
+Until 2019, the university's main campus was in Portsmouth, Dominica but is now located in Barbados.
+RUSM is owned by Covista Inc.

 History

 Foundation

 The medical school was founded in 1978 as The University of Dominica School of Medicine by Robert Ross, as a provider of medical education offering Doctor of Medicine (MD) degree programs, due to the scarcity of medical schools and physicians in the U.S. at the time.
 The university primarily serves students from the U.S. and Canada.
 In 1984, the university officially changed its name to Ross University School of Medicine.

 Ross University School of Medicine's charter class had 12 students.
 In 2013, the 10,000th graduate of Ross received their medical degree.

 Early years and controversy

 In 1984, the New Jersey Board of Medical Examiners ruled that the Ross University School of Medicine could no longer send students to hospitals in New Jersey for the hands-on part of their training due to significant weaknesses in the educational program.
 In 1985, California state medical licensing officials (the Board of Medical Quality Assurance) began investigating RUSM, along with other medical schools in the Caribbean.
 The officials released a report stating that RUSM had nearly no admissions standards, and that the school was in the business of providing medical degrees to "everyone that wants one".
 Those events prompted RUSM to agree to implement a number of changes the California board recommended.
 RUSM has since graduated over 11,000 physicians eligible to practice in all 50 states.

 On June 30, 1990, RUSM obtained recognition from the Medical Board of California.
 In October 1999, the New York State Department of Education approved RUSM students to complete more than 12 weeks of clinical clerkships in New York State.

 In the late 1990s, RUSM expressed interest in opening a medical school in Casper, Wyoming, but accreditation was denied by the Liaison Committee on Medical Education, the organization that accredits M.D.-granting medical schools in the U.S. Some locals welcomed the economic impact of a new medical school on Casper, but critics questioned the quality of education at a for-profit institution.